What is Ethical Marketing?

 Advice to our customers

 ‘Leading with the benefits’ is a well-known approach to sales, and a great way of creating marketing copy.
 However ‘Targeting peoples’ vulnerabilities’ is how this is often interpreted.
 We see it everywhere and it’s wrong.
-We are therefore mindful when devising messaging that we never verge into false promises, or try to harvest private information about people to influence our work.
+We are therefore mindful when devising messaging that we never verge into false promises, or try to harvest private information to influence our work.

 Diversity